Automattic/wp-calypso/packages/composite-checkout/README.md

 ### useIsStepActive

 A React Hook that will return true if the current step is the currently active [Step](#steps).
 Only works within a step.

+### useIsStepComplete

+A React Hook that will return true if the current [Step](#steps) is complete as defined by the `isCompleteCallback` of that step.
+Only works within a step.

 ### useLineItems